Marco-Santoni/Marco-Santoni.github.io-src/content/started_podcasting.md

 ## Guests?

 Ok, we decided how to record and how to publish.
 It's time to record our first episode... who should we invite?
-Cesare and I started listing names of friends, colleagues, and community members that could be interviewed.
-We soon had around 20 names and our first choice was [Marco Bonzanini](https://marcobonzanini.com/category/podcast/) (thanks Marco for your availability!).
+Cesare and I started listing names of community members, colleagues, and even friends that could be interviewed.
+We soon had around 20 names, and our first choice was [Marco Bonzanini](https://marcobonzanini.com/category/podcast/) (thanks Marco again for your availability!).

 <iframe src="https://anchor.fm/marco-santoni/embed/episodes/Ep-1-Diventare-imprenditori-di-se-stessi-con-NLP-e10a9g9/a-a5fjhcg" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

+We keep updated a kind of kanban board that lists potential guests, guests that have accepted the invitation, and those that have already been scheduled.
+We decided to have a fixed schedule for recording (every 2 weeks, on the same day, at the same time).
+Having a recurring schedule reduces complexity and made things work.

+At the end of every recording, we ask the guest to suggest us 1 or 2 names of potential future guests.
+This recommendation helps us filling the list of future guests with new names, and it lets us meet new Pythonistas outside of our direct network.

+## Some numbers